microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-list-allchannels.md

 ---
 title: "List allChannels"
-description: "Retrieve the list of channels either in this team or shared with this team (incoming channels)."
+description: "Get the list of channels either in this team or shared with this team (incoming channels)."
 author: "devjha-ms"
 doc_type: "apiPageType"
 ms.localizationpriority: high